AidanSmith42/textGeneration/README.md

 gpt2.py works best for simple q/a type responses.

-textGen.py doesnt use GPT2 and just a simple neural net.
+textGen.py doesnt use GPT2 and is just a simple neural net.
 It's not good text generation, but funny to see the model try.